- Guaranteed for 2 full months

 A general rule is to set your shutter speed two times the focal length of your lens.
 For example, if you were using a 100mm prime lens then you would set a minimum shutter speed of 1/200th to avoid camera shake and image blur.

 There are exceptions to this rule.
-If you are using a tripod or you have in-camera stabilization, like some mirrorless cameras have, or you are using a lens that has built-in image stabilization, then you can photograph at lower shutter speeds.
+If you are using a tripod or you have in-camera stabilization, as some mirrorless cameras have, or you are using a lens that has built-in image stabilization, then you can photograph at slower shutter speeds.

 There are also strobe units that function differently.
-Some strobe systems do not allow you to shoot at a shutter speed faster than 1/200th (the camera’s sync speed).
-Other strobe setups will allow you to use something called (high-speed sync mode) to shoot with flash up to a shutter speed of 1/8000th.
+Some strobe systems do not allow you to shoot at a shutter speed faster than 1/200s (the camera’s sync speed).
+Other strobe setups will allow you to use something called high-speed sync mode to shoot with flash up to a shutter speed of 1/8000th.

-If a majority of your portrait photography is going to take place outdoors, then I would consider a strobe like the Godox AD600 Pro which is what I used to take a majority of the images in this article.
+If a majority of your portrait photography is going to take place outdoors, then I would consider a strobe such as the Godox AD600 Pro, which is what I used to take a majority of the images in this article.
 The Godox AD600 Pro allows you to use high-speed sync and flash at shutter speeds of up to 1/8000th.

-If your current strobe does not allow you to take photos at above 1/200th, you can use a filter like a B+W 3-stop ND filter which will allow you to shoot at a shutter speed of 1/200th but also at an aperture 3-stops larger than you could without it.
+If your current strobe does not allow you to take photos at above 1/200s, you can use a filter like a B+W 3-stop ND filter, which will allow you to shoot at a shutter speed of 1/200s, but also at an aperture 3 stops larger than you could without it.

 For example, with a 3-stop ND filter, you can shoot at f/2.8 instead of f/8 for the same exposure.